andrasq/node-docs/unique_ids.md

 It might be slightly faster to zero-pad the hex string by looking up the zeroes prefix in a table, but timings are inconclusive.

 Most of the remaining time is spent formatting the sequence id.
-If we think about it, the vast majority of changes to the sequence id are to the least significant digit.
 There must be something to reuse here too... and there is.
+If we think about it, almost all changes to the sequence id are to the least significant digit.
 By retaining the sequence prefix and appending just the last digit, we can generate 10 million unique ids in .7 seconds -- 14 million ids per second!
 This is more than half the rate achieved by the random string generator above,